-On February 8, 2016 the Board of Directors amended its stock repurchase authorization to \$350 million of the Company's outstanding shares.
+On February 8, 2016, the Board of Directors amended its stock repurchase authorization to \$350 million of the Company's outstanding shares.
 This new stock repurchase authorization supersedes the previous authorization of \$350 million of which about \$33.3 million remained.
-During the three months ended March 31, 2017, the Company did not repurchase any shares.
-The Company intends to purchase shares on the open market or in negotiated block trades.
+During the first six months of 2017, the Company did not repurchase any shares.
+The Company intends to purchase shares on the open market or in negotiated block trades from time to time depending on market conditions.
 No time limit was set for the completion of the programs which conforms to the requirements under the 2016 Refinancing Credit Agreement, as well as the senior notes currently outstanding.